MegaManSec/GixyNG/docs/en/plugins/hash_without_default.md

 ### Map special-case

-For `map`, the check intentionally ignores a very common pattern:

-- If a `map` has exactly one mapping entry and no explicit `default`, it is often meant to return an empty string for all other inputs.
-- This is frequently used with `limit_req` / `limit_conn`, where an empty key disables limits.
+For `map`, the check intentionally ignores a very common pattern of when a `map` has exactly one mapping entry and no explicit `default`.
+This configuration is often meant to return an empty string for all other inputs, and is used with `limit_req` and `limit_conn`, where an empty key disables limits.
-- Requiring an explicit `default` in that case would add noise.

-So, the plugin only warns for `map` when there are **two or more mapping entries** and **no explicit `default`**.
+Therefore, this plugin only really warns for `map` when there are two or more mapping entries and no explicit `default`.
+It warns for all cases with `geo`.

 ## Why this is a problem